-Helm Seats
+Helm and Passenger Seats

-The helm seats are equipped with a flip up bolster to provide more room between the seats and the helm.
-The bolster converts the seat to a leaning post style seat with a backrest, allowing the operator and passenger to sit or stand at the helm.
+The helm and passenger seats are equipped with a flip up bolster to provide more room between the seat and the helm or dash area.
+The bolster converts the seat to a leaning post style seat with a backrest, allowing the operator and passenger to sit or stand.
 To convert each seat to a leaning post, lift the front of the seat cushion to raise the bolster and push it back above the seat cushion.